JohnCarlosReed/Documentation/development_ideas.md

 - read canvas and jquery pocket ref
 - try node.js
 - start a js scratchpad repo
-- use my free ebook coupon that is in the blue bag, html5 ?
+- use my free ebook coupon that is in the blue bag

 Ideas
 -----